bradens/sdk/README.md

 It provides the public schema SDL for you to use.
 You can use graphql-codegen to generate types and queries for example.

+> [!NOTE]
+> We've changed our name from Defined to Codex.
+>
-_You will see references to our previous company name, Defined, while we make the switch to Codex._
+> You will see references to our previous company name, Defined, while we make the switch to Codex.

 ## Installation